 The theme of the workshop was “Sharing data about shale gas development from drilling to disposal.”

 Location: Atherton Hotel, State College, Pa., and Penn State, University Park campus

 About the Workshop

-All participants will discuss sharing and interpreting water quality and quantity data related to shale gas development.
+All participants took part in sharing and interpreting water quality and quantity data related to shale gas development.

 Continuing Professional Education